Linus41/FinalClassRepo/SYLLABUS.md

 - Class beings at 6:30 pm on Tuesday and Thursday, and 10:00 am on Saturday.
     - It is STRONGLY encouraged that late attendance be kept to a minimum.
 Class immediately begins at the stated time.
     - Students are responsible for marking their own attendance in bootcampspot.
 Failure to do so may be counted as an absence.
+    - It is important to pull the class repo before class starts!
 - Class consists of a combination of the following:
     - Lecture on technical concepts
     - Demonstration of concepts, practical coding, and technology.